inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

             -d,   --documents   Look for documents in folders append and revise.
 Uploaded files are then moved to DONE folders if possible.

-By default, metadata mode is used.
+By default, the metadata mode is used.

-An example of invocation would be:
+An example invocation would be:

     ::